materialsproject/pymatgen/docs/installation.rst

 Optional non-python libraries (because no good pythonic alternative exists at the moment) required only for certain features.

-1. Qhull : Needed for bond length analysis (structure_analyzer.py).
-The executable qconvex and qvoronoi must be in the path.
-Get it at http://www.qhull.org/.
+1. Qhull : Needed for bond length analysis (structure_analyzer.py), or if you use the use_external_qhull option in phase diagram generation.
+The executable qconvex and qvoronoi must be in the path.Get it at http://www.qhull.org/.
 2. ffmpeg : Needed for generation of movies (structure_vtk.py).
 The executable ffmpeg must be in the path.
 Get it at http://www.ffmpeg.org.